 Any discussion of health involving sugar inevitably also considers dental health and the tendency of the food or beverage in question to cause caries.
 In the case of flavoured and thus sometimes sugar sweetened milk, the findings of studies with large populations (e.g. 1000 preschool children aged 3-6 years in Pakistan), and smaller populations over long periods of up to two years, the general consensus was that sweetened milk products have a "negligible to low cariogenicity".
 The latter 2-year study showed that there was no significant difference in the incidence of caries between participants who consumed standard chocolate milk, artificially sweetened chocolate milk, plain milk with sugar and chocolate colouring, or plain milk.
-However, when the preschool children who drank plain milk in the former study were compared to children who did not drink any milk at all, the non-consumers had a 24% higher risk of developing caries and tooth decay.
+However when the preschool children who did not drink any milk at all, the non-consumers had a 24% higher risk of developing caries and tooth decay.1

 Milk can act as a buffer against the acids that are formed in the mouth from sugar and other sticky carbohydrates.
 These acids are responsible for the erosion of tooth enamel.
 Calcium, phosphorus and casein in milk are regarded as essential nutrients that can potentially counteract caries and maintain dental health.
-For example, in one study it was demonstrated that flavoured, milk sweetened with 10% sucrose or fructose was less cariogenic than water sweetened with 10% sugar.
+For example, in one study it was demonstrated that flavoured, milk sweetened with 10% sucrose or fructose was less cariogenic than water sweetened with 10% sugar.4